Enabling Platforms

 This Platform provides expertise, resources and support for researchers to access automated robotic systems and high throughput platforms for the acquisition and analysis of complex, information-rich functional data.

-The goal of this Platform is promote the uptake of high throughput functional and screening technologies by providing education programs and user training, and facilitating new internal and external collaborations with researchers, clinicians and commercial partners.
+The Platform’s goal is to promote the uptake of high throughput functional and screening technologies by providing education programs and user training, and facilitating new internal and external collaborations with researchers, clinicians and commercial partners.

 The User Group meets quarterly, and welcomes anyone who is enthusiastic about new and emerging functional high-throughput technologies, or who wishes to learn more about how they can be used in their research programs.